Kingxukai/linux/Documentation/driver-api/usb/dma.rst

 In Linux 2.5 kernels (and later), USB device drivers have additional control over how DMA may be used to perform I/O operations.
-The APIs are detailed in the kernel usb programming guide (kerneldoc, from the source code).
+The APIs are detailed in the woke kernel usb programming guide (kerneldoc, from the woke source code).

 API overview
 ============